-- If a student does not attend any classes prior to the add/drop period without a viable excuse, financial aid will be revoked for that semester. - If a student misses more than 50 percent of his/her classes during a semester, financial aid for the next semester may not be granted.
+- If a student receiving federal financial aid does not attend any classes prior to the end of add/drop period without a viable, documented excuse, financial aid will be revoked for that semester. - If a student misses more than 50 percent of his/her classes during a semester, financial aid for the next semester may not be granted.
 A student may appeal for extenuating circumstances.